minhphan88/minhphan88.github.io/_presentations/forecasting.md

 ---
-title: "Forecasting- A visual presentation"
+title: "A forecasting example using the Makridakis Competitions data (M3-compressed)"
 collection: presentations
 permalink: /presentations/forecasting
 ---
-# A forecasting example using the Makridakis Competitions data (M3-compressed)

 ## The project is a presentation of evaluation and comparison the accuracy of different forecasting methods

 The presentation covers three main sections: